 You’d think the hard work of writing would be the first round, where you’re getting the words onto the page.
 Nope!
 Apparently, that’s the easy part.
-Writing is a little like American Ninja Warrior – every subsequent activity ups the difficulty.
+Writing is a little like American Ninja Warrior – every subsequent level ups the difficulty.

 If writing a book is a sprint (it’s not) editing, by comparison, is a laborious battle for inches.
 Entire days on a single paragraph.
 Grinding through chapters, struggling to find the perfect word or sentence.

 There’s a horrible finality to this process.
 Up until this point, if I wrote something terrible, I could shrug and say “I’ll fix it later”.
 All the problems I ignored during the writing of the book came back to haunt me.
 All of a sudden it was tomorrow, today.

 This post is all about the editing and rewriting process and the small number of tips and tricks I picked up along the way.
 I hope any new writers find this helpful.